Sean Martin (filmmaker)

 Sean Martin (born in Weston-super-Mare, England, in 1966) is an Anglo-Irish writer and film director.
 He has written popular books on the Knights Templar and the Cathars, and appeared on History Channel documentaries such as Decoding the Past: The Templar Code and in Channel 5's Secrets of the Cross: The Trial of the Knights Templar.

 Martin studied film and history in Plymouth, and later lived in London.
-He is also a poet, and has had a number of poems published in various magazines in the UK and Ireland, and also won the 2011 Wigtown Poetry Prize.
 His book The Gnostics: The First Christian Heretics, was on the early Christian Gnostics.
 He wrote a book on new wave cinema, published in 2013.